Name: Robert Roosevelt Parson

 Robert next decided to start a church, Community Baptist Church, in 1972.
 Community Baptist Church supported 14-15 missionaries around the world -- Ghana, Australia, India, Japan, and Austria.
 Robert took mission trips to Kenya and Guyana (where he had plans in 2003 to build a Baptist Church for its three dominant races -- East Indian, African, and Muslim.)

-Lular Moore Parson, Robert's wife, passed away on Tuesday, January 2, 2007, and is buried at Mt.
+Reverend Robert and Lular Parson were volunteers at Scottsville Museum for many years.
+Lular passed away on Tuesday, January 2, 2007, and is buried at Mt.
 Pleasant Baptist Church in Keene, VA.
-On Sunday, June 19, 2022 (Father's Day), Robert Roosevelt passed away.
+After Lular's passing, Rev. Robert Parson married his second wife, Joy R. (Russell) Parson.
+On Sunday, June 19, 2022 (Father's Day), Reverend Robert Roosevelt Parson passed away.
 After his funeral services on June 25, 2022, Robert was buried beside his wife, Lular Moore Parson, at the Mount Pleasant Baptist Church, 6456 Esmont Rd., in Keene, VA.

 Copyright © 2022 by Scottsville Museum